lukasoppermann/html5sortable/README.md

 If you want to help us by working on any of the points below, please let me know and I add you and your branch to the list.

 - [ ] clean up & add comments
+- [ ] use bootstrap as css for example
 - [ ] Refactor & break code into functions
 - [ ] Nesting via drag & drop
 - [ ] mocha/chai/zombie tests